mikemag/MonkeyCAM/docs/Configuration_Guide.md

 The tool, defined in the [`tools` section](https://github.com/mikemag/MonkeyCAM/blob/master/docs/Configuration_Guide.md#tools), which will be used to profile the core.

 #### Top Profile Transition Speed

-"top profile transition speed": 20,
+"top profile transition speed": `number`

+The feed rate used when transitioning to the next larger profiling pass.
+Since the cutter is typically quite large, a slower feed rate when driving it into the core blank to start the next pass is advised.

 #### Top Profile Deep Speed

-"top profile deep speed": 50,
+"top profile deep speed": `number`

+The feed rate used at maximum cutting depth during core profiling.
+Typically slower than the normal feed rate due to the likely large diameter of the cutter.

 #### Top Profile Overlap Percentage

-"top profile overlap percentage": 0.50,
+"top profile overlap percentage": `number`

+The percentage of the selected tool diameter that each successive profiling pass will overlap with the prior pass.

 #### Top Profile Lead-in Length

-"top profile lead-in length": 4.0,
+"top profile lead-in length": `number`

+The distance, in inches, over which the cutter will ramp into the core blank before reaching the full cutting depth.
+A longer lead-in may be appropriate for thicker core blanks, or larger cutters.

 ### Top Cutout Parameters